GaryAustin1/RLS-Performance/README.md

 ### Is RLS causing my peformance issue (on a single table query)?

 For very slow queries, or if using the tools at end of article, run a query with RLS enabled on the table and then with it disabled.
 If the results are similar then your query itself is likely the performance issue.
-Although remember any join tables in RLS will also need to run their RLS unless a security definer function is used to bypass them.
+Although, remember any join tables in RLS will also need to run their RLS unless a security definer function is used to bypass them.

 ### How to improve RLS peformance.